RNA-FRETools/MASH-FRET/docs/modules/video-processing/video-processing.md

 ---
 layout: default
 title: Video processing
+parent: Modules
-nav_order: 4
+nav_order: 5
 has_children: true
-permalink: /docs/video-processing
+permalink: /docs/modules/video-processing
 ---

 # Video processing
 <!-- Automatically generated TOC does not allow to return to the previous page after clicking one of its link
-I'd rather use hand-made TOC until we find a better solution {: .no_toc } -->
+I'd rather use hand-made TOC until we find a better solution (works only with pages with permalink) {: .no_toc } -->

 Use this module to obtain single molecule intensity trajectories from a single molecule video (SMV).